tweag/ghc-proposals/proposals/0000-linear-types.rst

 Constructors & pattern-matching
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Constructors of data types defined with the Haskell 98 syntax
+Constructors of data types defined with the Haskell'98 syntax

 ::